j-a-n/lovelace-wallpanel/README.md

 # Installation

-The recommended way is to install this plugin using HACS.
-## HACS Installation
 * Search for `WallPanel` in the Home Assistant Community Store
 * Click on the repository
 * Click the `Download` button